Categories

 Though Vasko survived the ordeal, she wound up with several glass shards on her back as she briefly sits to heal up from it while learning that the muscular fiend is newly-deceased.
 Shortly afterwards, Det.
 Fernandez arrives as Jane informs her that Sabina escaped.
 Maureen says that she’ll put out a missing person report on the fleeing princess before Vasko says that she talked to the guy whom Harry and the rest of the deceased killers worked for.
 She mentions that he sounded “young” and had a “bit of an accent”, but there’s a chance that they could trace him.
 However, it’ll be difficult as Jane pulls out Harry’s cell phone, which got damaged during the scuffle.
 Just then, Churchill arrives as Maureen informs her friend about him.
 As the detective pulls out the shards from Vasko’s back while introducing her to him, Jane then informs him about Sabina having just slipped away from her.
 She then asks Det.
 Fernandez for her car so that she can search for the fleeing princess, to which Churchill offers to help out and offers to drive for her.
 As they head out, he says that he’s read her file and is amazed by what she’s gone through.
 When she asks him about this fascination with her, he says that he’d like to know about those who’ve been in contact with Sabina and that he believes that they have loads in common.
 After realizing that he’s trying to ask her out on a date, she tells him that she’ll accept his offer, but not before they get the princess back to her father.
 From there, the scene with him asking if she would like to look over his file, to which she declines on the grounds that she likes a challenge.

 Later that day, Vasko is back at her apartment as she relaxes in her bathtub while listening to some music.
 Shortly afterwards, Maureen arrives as she walks in and notices that her friend is relaxing to the sounds of heavy metal music.
 She then reaches for the MP3 player, but Jane grabs her wrist and pulls her into the tub.
-Even though Vasko says that she could’ve rung her door bell, Det.
+Even though Vasko says that she could’ve rung her doorbell, Det.
 Fernandez tells her that she was listening to loud music.
 After they dry off, Maureen sets up some Chinese takeout that she brought over and learns from Jane that she’ll be going on a date with Churchill once their current ordeal is over.
 Afterwards, Det.
-Fernandez says that she and fellow officers haven’t been able to find Sabina.
+Fernandez says that she and her fellow officers haven’t been able to find Sabina.
 Not only that, but the devious employer’s phone number turned up as a bust.
 From there, she asks Vasko on what the princess was like.
 Jane describes Sabina as a little reserved and spoiled, but a good person overall, even though she’s “a fish out of water” with “no sense of currency” what various things are worth, due to her rich status.
 Maureen then wonders where she could possibly have gone, due to her needing her bodyguard for practically everything.

 From there, we shift over to Penn Station where Sabina and her mostly-healed bodyguard Troy are on a train heading out of town.
 After he sees the thousands of dollars that she took from the deceased thug Harry, he tells her that they have to get off and find a more-discreet form of transportation.
 She wonders how they can be spotted due to her paying for their tickets in cash, to which he says that there’s security cameras everywhere and that they must get off of the grid.
 Just then, he suffers a mild pain from his wound as he assures her that he’s OK and that they must get some new clothes.
 From there, she gets an idea and tells him that they’ll get off at the next stop before they share a kiss.
-Later, it’s soon discovered that she managed to swipe the clothes from a sleeping couple, but she compensated by leaving them a plentiful stack of money.
+Later, it’s soon discovered that she managed to swipe the clothes from a sleeping couple, but she compensated them by leaving a plentiful stack of money.
 From there, they plan on hiding out in a motel room before they head westward.
 Over at one of his NYC-based apartment complexes, Mr. Poonwalla is met upon by Churchill and gets informed about his daughter fleeing with her bodyguard via a southbound train.
 Churchill assures him that he has his people checking every single station and terminal for them as Mr. Poonwalla is amazed that Sabina managed to sneak Troy out of the hospital.
 He then wonders why they didn’t simply go to one of his apartments, especially since Troy has loyal access to them, to which his son Samir says that killers were after her.
 As they head out towards the pool, Churchill says that there’s not much else he can do at this point, since it’s now become a runaway case.
 He does promise to find out who hired the princess’ would-be killers, especially with his intel feeding off of Maureen and her fellow officers.
 Just as Churchill is about to take his leave, he’s soon met upon by Samir who offers him a job with a $2 million payment attached to it.
 Later on at the 4th Precinct (4am to be precise), Det.
 Fernandez gets a call as she informs Jane and Churchill that an afterhours attendant has identified Sabina and Troy checking into a Trenton-based motel.
 He says that it’s a fourty-five minute drive and that he offers to go after them, but Vasko says that she’ll join him in order to have a smoother time winning over the princess’ trust.
 Maureen then gives her the address before Jane and Churchill begin their drive towards the Garden State.
 From there, Issue 3 ends with him asking her if she’s interested in making a million dollars.

 Issue 4 opens with Agents Bill & Green busting up an illegal operation at Trigg’s Warehouse over in Red Hook, Brooklyn.
 In a phone call he makes to Maureen, he informs her that they’ve intercepted a couple of calls and have finally figured out who was behind the hit order on the princess.
 Meanwhile, Vasko also learns that it was Sabina’s own brother, Samir, who was behind it as Churchill says that they’ll get paid $2 million if they execute both Sabina & Troy and that he’ll give her half of said payout as well as a trip to Las Vegas with him.
 Despite Churchill trying to convince her that they’re both crazy killers in their own ways, Jane tells him that she doesn’t murder innocent people.
 With her unwilling to comply, he manages to reach his gun within his coat and fires a few shots off on her.
 Despite getting hit, she manages to grab the steering wheel as they proceed to struggle.
 As they deliver vicious and bloody hits upon each other, they wind up driving through opposing traffic before they crash off a bridge and plunge into a river.